 Article Collection Type

-: This is a simple publication collection type to publish content on a website, with the content details.Create New Collection Type
+: This is a simple publication collection type to publish content on a website, with the content details.- To create the Article Collection Type:

 After that, we’ll add the necessary fields as follows: